acsoto/BUAA-Compiler/README.md

     }
 ```

-Every recursion will return an `intType`, which symbolize the final type of the expression.
+Every recursion will return an `intType`, symbolizing the final type of the expression.

-Because the terms of one expression must be the same type, so I return only one of them.
+Because the terms of an expression must be of the same type, only one of them is returned.

 This is the exit of the recursion.
-It will return a correct type of the expression to the top of the function.
+It will return the correct type of the expression to the top of the function.

 ```java
     private int analyseLVal(ArrayList<Word> exp) {